 This sort of thinking helps in making critical decisions.

 What’s better than asking someone who has already done what you wish to do?

 Who says you always have to learn from your mistakes?

-It is smart to analyze and learn from the uncountable mistakes that people have already made over the years.
+It is wise to analyze and learn from the uncountable mistakes people have made over the years.